GR-1 Firmware v.2.6.1, release notes

 Q: My USB sound card isn’t working with the GR-1.
 Is it supported at all?

 A: Only the so-called class compliant USB sound cards are supported.
 Others, especially most expensive or older cards require special driver support, and the GR-1 doesn’t have that.
 However, there are hundreds of class compliant USB sound cards out there.
-Check the list in “Supported USB sound cards” for more information.
+Check the list “Supported USB sound cards” in the manual for more information.

 Q: I have audio dropouts or a lowering of the density parameter.
 What is this, and how to avoid?